Content Overview Hide

-The All Weather Portfolio is a diversified portfolio introduced by Ray Dalio from Bridgewater Associates, one of the biggest hedge fund managers in the world.
-It is expected to perform well in any economic conditions – both favourable and unfavourable – hence the name ‘all weather’.
+The All-Weather Portfolio is a diversified portfolio introduced by Ray Dalio from Bridgewater Associates, one of the biggest hedge fund managers in the world.
+It is expected to perform well in any economic conditions – both favorable and unfavorable – hence the name all weather.
 You basically just set it and forget it until you retire.

 - 30% stocks

 - 15% intermediate-term bonds

 - 7.5% commodities